Senior Year Research

 Master's Thesis Completion

 The culmination of a successful Master's Thesis research project results in a written Master's Thesis.
-Expectations for the Master's Thesis research is established by a student's faculty mentor with oversight by the student's thesis committee and must be approved by the Director of Graduate Studies.
-Students in the 4+1 Neuroscience Program are required to register for two credits of NSCI869, Masters Thesis, during the spring semester of their fifth year.
-In order to allow for final revision and submission of the document in time to apply for the June graduation, the Neuroscience Master's Thesis must be submitted to, and orally defended in front of, the students Master's Thesis Committee by April 15th of the second semester of the fifth year.
+Expectations for the Master's Thesis research are established by a student's faculty mentor with oversight by the student's thesis committee and must be approved by the Director of Graduate Education.
+To allow for final revision and submission of the document in time to apply for the June graduation, the Neuroscience Master's Thesis must be submitted to, and orally defended in front of, the students Master's Thesis Committee by April 15th of the second semester of the fifth year.